jiangjilian/zircon_recognition/README.md

 python plot_figures.py
 ```
 ## In Pycharm
-Install all dependent libraries and directly run main.py, Plot figures.py, and plot_JH_zircons_ratio_with_age.py
+Install all dependent libraries and directly run main.py, and plot_figures.py